ktychn/cse15l-lab-reports/Report1.md

 * Path to a file:
 ![Image](cd file.png)
 The working directory was /lecture1 when the command was run.
-The output message reflects that the terminal tried to change the directory to the input, which was a file, and that it was unsuccessful, since nothing should be printed when the directory is correctly changed.
-The program was able to find the /messages folder within the /lecture1 directory, but could not change the directory since the input was a file.
+The output message reflects that the terminal tried to change the directory to the given argument, which was the path to a file, and that it was unsuccessful, since nothing should be printed when the directory is correctly changed.
+The directory cannot be set to a file, so passing in a path to a file caused a message to be output that tells you that the path led to a file, not a directory as expected.
 This output is an error because the directory cannot be set to a file, so the command could not be executed.

 ## **ls**